 Increase Support for High-Risk Patients

-Our research revealed that high-risk patients need more support to stay adherent during the pandemic.
-Using artificial intelligence (AI), you can predict which high-risk patients are most likely to become non-adherent and target them for interventions.
-Additionally, AI can predict which patients will be most responsive to intervention, increasing the likelihood of achieving positive results.
+Our research revealed that high-risk patients needed more support to stay adherent during the pandemic.
+Using artificial intelligence (AI), you can predict which high-risk patients are most likely to become non-adherent and target them with personalized interventions.
+Additionally, AI can predict which patients will be most responsive to intervention and tailor the experience at the individual level, increasing the likelihood of achieving positive results.

 Personalize Patient Outreach with AI

-AI can help personalize patient outreach by channel, content, timing, and cadence.
-With this technology, organizations can leverage varied, robust datasets to predict the best intervention channel, content, and timing for each individual and make a positive impact on their behavior, without overwhelming them in the process.
+AI can help personalize patient outreach by channel, content, timing, and cadence at the individual level.
+With this technology, organizations can leverage varied, robust datasets to predict the best interventions for each patient and make a positive impact on their behavior, without overwhelming them in the process.

-If you are looking for ways to adapt your patient support programs to improve medication adherence amid the pandemic and beyond, we can help.
-Request a demo for a firsthand look at our AI engine and learn about the benefits for healthcare organizations like yours.
+If you are looking for ways to adapt your patient support programs to improve medication adherence, we can help.
+Please reach out today for a firsthand look at our AI platform and learn about the benefits for healthcare organizations like yours.